jamesdiffeycoding/Incard-tech-assessment-auth/README.md

 ## Decisions and guidance

 - NextJS used for SSR
-- Vitest used for Unit testing, files end with '.test.ts': currently cover self-built functions, such as confirming valid credential inputs or generating login expiry dates in the future.
+- Vitest used for Unit testing: currently cover self-built functions, such as confirming valid credential inputs or generating login expiry dates in the future.
 - Playwright used for End-To-End (E2E) testing: currently covers user flow of signing in, signing out and session expiry-driven redirects.
 - React Hook Form used for sign in form and error handling
 - TypeScript used for type-checking